Black “Furday” …By Joanne Jarvis Author of Dexter’s Diary

 The Therapeutic Power of a Pet

 It appears to be ‘black Furday’ week, not just Black Friday again this year!
 Here in the UK we are a nation of animal lovers, and many studies have been conducted on how human-animal interaction influences both our physical and mental health.
 Our furry friends and companions can have such a positive and therapeutic impact on our lives.
 Just stroking a pet (no matter what the coat colour or type) prompts a release of the “feel good” hormones, Oxytocin.
 This is a theory that has been gaining notable scientific support for some time.

-Therapy dogs and fabulous felines help to raise spirits in hospitals, nursing homes and also schools.
-I’ve seen for myself the positive impact taking a dog into nursing home can have.
+Therapy dogs and fabulous felines help to raise spirits in hospitals, nursing homes, and also schools.
+I’ve seen for myself the positive impact taking a dog into a nursing home can have.
 Faces quite literally light up, people want to interact and chat.
-Animals are non judgemental and offer limitless unconditional love.
-I’m sure that the elderly people would never have noticed me if I was visiting alone.
-Instead it took me hours to get to the door!
+Animals are non-judgemental and offer limitless unconditional love.
+I’m sure that elderly people would never have noticed me if I was visiting alone.
+Instead, it took me hours to get to the door!
 These special animal souls seemingly effortlessly, do an amazing job.
 They help to reduce stress levels by comforting and consoling those in need or distress.
-Reading dogs in schools inspire confidence which can help to improve literary skills for children with low self-esteem.
+Reading dogs in schools inspires confidence which can help to improve literary skills for children with low self-esteem.

 Our companion animals at home help us too.
 They can lift our mood, understanding when we are upset, when no-one else would pick up on how we were feeling.
 Being acutely attuned to us, our pets have a huge impact on our health and well being.
 Not just physically but emotionally too.